D. Decker, BA, MS

 Department Phone: 815.753.0378

-with three older sisters.
-I grew up in the Kansas
+three older sisters.
+I grew up in the Kansas City

 in 1980.
 I attended the University

-B.A. in Music degree program with an
+major to the B.A. in Music with an

-emphasis in the history of

-music.
-Throughout my time at KU, I played horn in the
+emphasis in Music History.
+Throughout my time at KU, I played

-university's marching band, symphonic band, and orchestra, and also as
+marching band, symphonic band, and symphony orchestra.
+I also

-a member of the local musicians' union in the semi-professional
+musicians' union in the semi-professional Lawrence Chamber Players,

-August 1990, I worked as a programmer at Kemper Service Company, the
+graduating NIU in August 1990, I worked as a programmer at Kemper Service